gipplab/zotero-backup/README.md

-# zotero-to-html
+# zotero-backup

-turn a zotero collection into an html page
+turn a zotero collection into a bibtex file for archival

-This code first downloads a bibliography using uses the [Zotero API](https://www.zotero.org/support/dev/web_api/v3/basics), then parses that bibliography into html for display on the web.
-It asks Zotero politely whether the bibliography has changed since the last run, to keep things lightweight unless things have changed.
+This code basically just downloads a bibliography using the [Zotero API](https://www.zotero.org/support/dev/web_api/v3/basics), It asks Zotero politely whether the bibliography has changed since the last run, to keep things lightweight unless things have changed.
-However, this process will rebuild the entire bibliography from scratch each time the version changes, so it may not scale to extremely large bibliographies, especially those that are changed often.

 # requirements